yaoppeng/U-Net_v2/README.md

 ### nnUNet is GOAT, thanks for Fabian et.al for making pure U-Net great again.
-Simple is good.
+Less is more.

 ## Pytorch implement of UNet_v2